A Stellar Dynamical Mass Measurement of the Supermassive Black Hole in NGC 3258

 \section{Abstract}

 We present a stellar dynamical mass measurement of the supermassive black hole in the elliptical (E1) galaxy NGC 3258.
-Our findings are based on Integral Field Unit spectroscopy from the Multi Unit Spectroscopic Explorer observations in Narrow Field Mode with adaptive optics and in the MUSE Wide Field Mode, from which we extract kinematic information by fitting the \CaII and \Mgb triplets, respectively.
-Using axisymmetric, three-integral Schwarzschild orbit-library models, we fit the observed line-of-sight velocity distributions to infer the supermassive black hole mass, the $H$-band mass-to-light ratio, the asymptotic circular velocity, and the dark matter halo scale radius of the galaxy.
+Our findings are based on integral field unit spectroscopy from the Multi Unit Spectroscopic Explorer (MUSE) observations in narrow-field mode with adaptive optics and the MUSE wide-field mode, from which we extract kinematic information by fitting the \CaII and \Mgb triplets, respectively.
+Using axisymmetric, three-integral Schwarzschild orbit library models, we fit the observed line-of-sight velocity distributions to infer the supermassive black hole mass, the $H$-band mass-to-light ratio, the asymptotic circular velocity, and the dark matter halo scale radius of the galaxy.
 We report a black hole mass of $(2.2 \pm 0.2)\times10^9 \Msun$ at an assumed distance of $31.9 \ \rm Mpc$.
-This value is in close agreement with a previous measurement from ALMA CO observations.
+This value is in close agreement with a previous measurement from Atacama Large Millimeter/submillimeter Array CO observations.
 The consistency between these two measurements provides strong support for both the gas dynamical and stellar dynamical methods.

 \keywords{Astrophysical black holes (98) --- Supermassive black holes (1663) --- Stellar dynamics (1596) --- Stellar kinematics (1608) --- Elliptical galaxies (456) --- Galaxies (573) --- M-sigma relation (2026) --- Scaling relations (2031)}